munkhdorj-m/Python-exercise-1/README.md

 **Problem:**

-Ask the user to input two numbers and performs the following operations +,-,*,/.
+Ask the user to input two numbers and perform the following operations +,-,*,/

 **Example:**